Adaptive-Decentralized-Home-Devices/CryptoMAX/README.md

 python staking_rates.py
 ```

+Each execution produces two outputs:

+1. A JSON snapshot saved to `staking_rates.json` containing normalized rate entries for every successful provider query.
+You can feed this file into other automation later without refetching the upstream APIs.
-The script fetches rates from each provider and renders a table with the following columns:
+2. A console table summarizing the most recent rates.
+The table includes the following columns:

-- **Provider** – The staking platform (Lido, Rocket Pool, Kraken).
+- **Provider** – The staking platform (for example Lido, Coinbase, Binance).
 - **Network** – The blockchain or asset associated with the rate.
 - **Rate** – The advertised percentage formatted to two decimals.
 - **Metric** – Whether the rate is expressed as APR or APY.